Crédit Agricole: Birth of a universal bank 1966–1988

 In 1966, as part of efforts to boost savings and remove Crédit Agricole from its budget, the government gave CNCA financial autonomy.
 Savings inflows no longer passed through the Treasury, and CNCA was now responsible for balancing the surpluses and deficits of the regional banks.
 The 1971 "Rurality Act" extended Crédit Agricole's potential financing sources to rural zones and to new types of customers, such as craftsmen and food producers.
 Lending to SMEs and mid-tier firms followed after.

 The Banking Reform of 1966 allowed the organisation to offer households the same products as those provided by competitors, including passbook accounts and home savings plans.

 The first subsidiaries were set up at the end of the 1960s to address the specific needs of CNCA: Union d'études et d'investissements (UI) was created in 1967 to make equity investments, followed by Segespar for asset management in 1968, and Unicrédit to grant loans to food producers in 1971.
 Crédit Agricole began distributing home purchase savings products from 1967, government-regulated mortgages from 1972 and first-time-buyer loans in 1977.

 In 1976, the group adopted the slogan "le bon sens près de chez vous" ("common sense close to home").

-Crédit Agricole opened its first foreign branch, in Chicago, in 1979, signalling the start of its strategy of international expansion.
-In that year, The Banker magazine ranked Crédit Agricole among the world's leading banks.
-Reflecting this progress, Crédit Agricole was made subject to France's 1984 Banking Act; previously it had been subject only to the Rural Code.
-In addition, an interbank agreement was signed to make Crédit Agricole bank cards part of the carte bleue system used by other banks.
+Crédit Agricole opened its first foreign branch, in Chicago, in 1979.